aimer63/fire/README.md

 ---

-This project is a Monte Carlo simulation tool for FIRE (Financial Independence / Early Retirement) planning.
+**Firestarter** is an open-source Python tool for modeling Financial Independence and Early Retirement (FIRE) scenarios using Monte Carlo simulations.
 It models a user's retirement plan, simulating investment growth, withdrawals, expenses, and market shocks over time to estimate the probability of financial success.

+Plan your retirement, estimate success probabilities, and visualize wealth trajectories under realistic market conditions.

+- 🔥 Flexible configuration (TOML)
+- 📈 Wealth, income, expenses, and asset allocation modeling
+- 🎲 Correlated asset/inflation returns, market shocks, and portfolio rebalancing
+- 📊 Automatic reporting and plotting

 ---